 If you happen to have access to an established plant, starting from fresh seed is certainly the best option.

 In early fall, collect the fresh seeds from mature flower heads to sow in your garden.
-The easiest way to do this is to place a paper bag over the flower heads, allowing the seeds to collect inside of the bag.
+The easiest way to do this is to place a paper bag over the flower heads, allowing the seeds to collect inside the bag.

 Once you have gathered the seeds, you can sow them immediately in your prepared bed.

 A. archangelica seeds require light to germinate, so it is not necessary to cover them with soil.
 Instead, press them gently into the surface of the soil.

 Water lightly and continue to keep the soil moist until seedlings appear.
-Once they are a few inches tall, you can thin them so there is 18-24 inches between each plant.
+Once they are a few inches tall, you can thin them to provide 18-24 inches of space between each plant.